FabLab-Merida/arduinoProMicroPinout/README.md

-# arduinoProMicroPinout
+# Arduino Pro Micro Pinout
-Design of the pinout of Arduino Pro Micro
+Design of the pinout of Arduino Pro Micro with the care of the design